All Posts

 What is the new minimum to day trade without the PDT rule?

-Under the proposed new system, the minimum to hold a margin account remains $2,000 — the same threshold that already exists.
-However, individual brokers may set higher internal minimums.
-Check with your specific broker for their planned requirements.
+Under the new system, the minimum to hold a margin account is $2,000 — the same pre-existing threshold for opening any margin account.
+The $25,000 day-trading floor is gone.
+Individual brokers may set higher internal minimums, so check with yours.

 Can I still day trade in a cash account?

 Yes.
-Cash accounts have never been subject to the PDT rule.
+Cash accounts were never subject to the PDT rule — it only ever applied to margin accounts.
 You can make unlimited day trades in a cash account as long as you use fully settled funds.
-With T+1 settlement, your proceeds from a trade settle the next business day.
+The tradeoff is settlement: under T+1, proceeds settle the next business day, and trading with unsettled funds can trigger a good faith violation.
+That constraint is unchanged by the rule elimination.

 What is intraday margin and how does it work?